jin-lee4/Journal/README.md

 - To save the state of my application, click "Quit" button on main scene, click "Yes" to ConfirmBox, then "Yes" to save
 - State of application automatically loads when program is run

+##Phase 4 Task 2
+- Robust method made in EntriesCollection class for viewEntry method
+- Robust methods used in Reader class (readEntries, readFile)
+- Robust methods used in Writer class (Writer)